How well is your engineering firm using video marketing?

 1. Get a video on your homepage.

 Let’s start at a basic level: a homepage background video.
-If you haven’t seen this before, here’s an example.

-It’s a popular website design trend for good reason.
+It’s a popular web design trend for good reason.
 Background videos attract attention and have a powerful capability to convey information; some data suggests they can increase homepage conversion rates by up to 138%.
 At the very least, they’ll make your engineering website look modern, validating your aesthetic expertise with potential clients.
 Ideally, they’ll let you showcase impressive portfolio pieces more captivatingly than if you used still images.

 And finally, a homepage background video is a good way to start video marketing.
 They’re generally not long (30 seconds or so, max), and they focus on conveying high-level information.
 Those factors make them a great first step.